Podcast Link At End

 We've been thinking a lot about White-tailed Deer this winter, about how they survive in cold weather and where they are right now in their annual cycle.
 By coincidence we were walking up one of our trails on 13 February and came across an interesting artifact that told us the 8-point buck that occasionally entered the bird feeding area at Hilton Pond North is no more.
 Well, to be clear, the buck is doing fine, but he's lost his headdress.
 What we found was his four-tined left antler (above), very recently discarded as indicated by a tiny bit of fresh blood on its base.
 Ironically, we even had a photo (below) of this buck on 2 February, just 11 days prior, still wearing both antlers and all eight points.

 When we posted our photo of the dropped left antler to Hilton Pond North's Facebook page, several readers asked for an explanation of what was going on.
-Some didn’t realize bucks lose their antlers annually and grow a new set, with others wondered about the actual process.
+Some didn’t realize bucks lose their antlers annually and grow a new set, while others wondered about the actual process.
 We promised full explanation, so here goes.

-A male White-tailed Deer has two raised spots in front of his ears (the rear of the skull being at left in the photo above); these "pedicles" give rise to antlers.
+A male White-tailed Deer has two raised spots in front of his ears; these "pedicles" give rise to antlers.
 In a baby buck they are just bumps that in his first fall may start to form simple spikes.
+Unlike ordinary skeletal bone growth, elongating antlers have specialized growth zones near their tips where cartilage and new tissue are rapidly produced (Think of it like a tree growing upward.
+New growth happens at the terminal bud, not at the base.)

 The bone starts out as cartilage that gradually ossifies as hard bone from base upward.
-During peak growth antlers add up to a quarter-inch per day—the fastest-growing bone tissue in the Animal Kingdom.
+During peak growth antlers add up to a quarter-inch per day—likely the fastest-growing bone tissue in the Animal Kingdom.
 From the start antler bone is covered by soft spongy "velvet" (above) that is not just a protective covering but specialized skin with a dense network of blood vessels.
 These deliver oxygen, nutrients (especially calcium, phosphorus, proteins), and hormones that regulate antler growth.
 Velvet also contains nerves, so bucks act gingerly with antlers during growth; damaged velvet is painful and can also deform an antler permanently.

 In late summer testosterone levels rise and trigger a series of changes: 1) Blood flow to the velvet gradually restricts; 2) Velvet begins to die from lack of blood supply; 3) Bone underneath velvet fully mineralizes and hardens; 4) Dead velvet becomes itchy and uncomfortable; and, 5) The buck rubs his antlers against trees and shrubs to remove old velvet.
-He's almost ready for action—having just produced up 10-20 pounds of bone outside his body in 4-5 months.
+He's almost ready for action—having just produced up to 10-20 pounds of bone outside his body in 4-5 months.

 Through October and into early November, testosterone levels continue climbing and the buck enters the pre-rut phase, rubbing saplings to mark territory (above) and making scrapes on the ground where he deposits scent from glands near his eyes and between his hooves.
 As late November arrives in upper Ashe County, does begin coming into estrus and the rut kicks into high gear.